securitytxt/security-txt/draft-foudil-securitytxt.md

 to the colon ("Contact:") and follows the syntax defined for "field-name" in section 3.6.8 of {{!RFC5322}}.
 Field names are case-insensitive (as per section 2.3 of {{!RFC5234}}).
 The "value" comes after the field name ("https://example.com/security") and follows the syntax defined for "unstructured" in section 3.2.5 of {{!RFC5322}}.
-The file may also contain blank lines.
+The file MAY also contain blank lines.

 A field MUST always consist of a name and a value ("Contact: https://example.com/security").
 A security.txt file